 5. Clean Your Classroom

 This classroom cleanup system is my favorite!
-It will guide you through giving your cleaning up your classroom quickly and easily.
+It will guide you through cleaning up your classroom quickly and easily.

 6. Move and Position Furniture